 Active in Old Saybrook, he has operated the town Marine Patrol vessel for over 30 years, served on the Board of Finance and worked as a certified Election Moderator.
 He was appointed by three Connecticut Governors as Old Saybrook’s Harbormaster, to the Long Island Sound LPG Terminal Task Force, and as a Commissioner on the Connecticut Maritime Commission.
 He was appointed to the Connecticut Port Authority Board of Directors by Senate Republican President Pro Tempore Len Fasano.
 Grant is licensed on land, sea and air.

 Parker S. Wise

-American Cruise Lines, Inc.
+Formerly of American Cruise Lines, Inc.

 Parker S. Wise is presently in-house counsel at American Cruise Lines Inc./Pearl Seas Cruises Inc. in Guilford CT.
 Before this assignment, he was Counsel at B+H Ocean Carriers Ltd. and General Counsel, Risk Manager and Corporate Secretary at Maritrans Inc.

 Parker began his law practice at admiralty law firm Haight Gardner in New York, emphasizing ship financing and charter party disputes.
 He subsequently went in-house with Texaco in New York and then on to Conoco in Houston.
 Latter sent him to London for many years, where he had an oil & gas law practice involving exploration & production efforts throughout Europe/Africa.
 Upon returning to the United State, he became President of Scandinavian Marine, a hull insurance claims office then owned by the Norwegian hull clubs.
 Later, he returned to the practice of law with Trans Ocean Express, a refrigeration ship operator, followed by some years at Maritrans and B+H, and now ACL/PSC.